nniiicc/LIS-598-DC2-Sp2020/index.Rmd

 - Protocol: The final assignment that is due on or before `June 06 2020` - The assignment is described in detail in the [final chapter of this book](https://nniiicc.github.io/LIS-598-DC2-Sp2020/protocol-assignment.html).
 In short, the assignment asks you to envision curating and archiving a set of open data that is focused on a particular topic of interest to a particular audience.
 This builds upon your experience in developing a protocol in DC I. The final protocol can be turned in a variety of formats, but must include all of the components (described in the final chapter) to be given full credit.
 (40% of your final grade)

 I will have a very liberal approach to grading this quarter.
 Give me your best effort, and I guarantee that I will reciprocate.

+## What to do if you find a mistake in this text

+This is a work in progress textbook.
+There will be many spelling, grammar, and (hopefully minimal) content mistakes.
+If you find a mistake or want to make a recommendation for improvement please send me an email `nmweber@uw.edu` or file an issue directly on [Github](https://github.com/nniiicc/LIS-598-DC2-Sp2020/issues/new/choose)

+**Acknowledgements**

+I have had a lot of help putting together these materials.
+Where possible I have documented these individuals and resources throughout.
+Some explicit thanks is necessary - Jackson Brown, Andrea Thomer, Peter Organisciak, Katrina Fenlon, and Alex Garnett have contributed ideas for exercises, readings, and reviewed portions of each chapter.
+Yihui Xie and developers at R Studio developed and provided extensive documentation for using `bookdown` - which is the R library used to generate this text.
+Special thanks to Sean Kross for making the publishing process on Github so smooth.
+Extra special thanks to Bree Norlander for her help in many aspects of putting together the curriculum, preparing chapters, and being willing to brainstorm at any hour of the day.